 Parking.
-Media parking is desired at each site and required at most.
+Complimentary media parking should be provided at all championship host sites.
 The media coordinator should determine if it would be more effective to use parking passes or a parking list.
 If passes are used, the host institution must generate them.
-Media shuttle systems may also be used provided any costs are approved in advance by the specific sport committee and NCAA championships staff liaison.
+Media shuttle systems may also be used provided any costs are approved in advance by the NCAA championships manager.

-Work Room.
-If necessary, a media work room should be designated at each site, where media members can file stories following competition.
-The work room should be equipped with telephones, high speed Internet lines and/or wireless Internet access.
-In addition, the room should have an adequate amount if seating and electrical outlets.

-Each school's media guides and/or postseason guides, along with any materials the host institution distributes (statistics, meet notes, quotes, etc.), should be located in this area.
+Media Workroom.
+If possible, a media workroom should be designated at each site, where media members can file stories after the competition.
+The workroom should provide an adequate amount of media seating, electrical outlets, complimentary wireless internet access and a pool of high-speed internet lines, if possible .
+Each school's media guides and/or postseason guides, along with any materials the host institution distributes (statistics, game notes, quotes, etc.), should be located in this area.